jrmoserbaltimore/wishbone-modules/README.md

 parity bit as simple storage, e.g. it may store 64-bit chunks and use the 8 parity bits for ECC.

+# WishboneCache

+A basic cache.
+Supports one backing store and tracks all metadata in local registers.
+Caches access to the given source (which may be another cache).

+When using Parity, `TGD[n-1:0]` carries the parity bit for each _byte_.
+This performs no checks, only forwarding the parity through.
+Parity may store other data, such as (72,64) Hamming ECC, for later error correction.

 # WishboneCrossbar

 Paramaterized Wishbone crossbar in SystemVerilog.